-The program is designed to combine business, humanities courses and basic engineering concepts to give you the skills and knowledge you need to work on a vessel and in the maritime industry.
+The program is designed to combine business, humanities courses and basic engineering concepts to provide the skills and knowledge needed to work on a vessel and in the maritime industry.

 The Marine Operations program is designed to give students real-world insight and expertise into the business of shipping.